-Products like Mutual Funds, ETF’s, etc. are just tools to accomplish a goal.
+Products like Mutual Funds, ETFs, etc., are tools to accomplish a goal.

-However, I have too often seen Canadians buying the product of the month, or the one with the latest high returns published in the newspaper.
+However, I have too often seen Canadians buying the product of the month or the one with the latest high returns published in the newspaper.

 Our behaviour looks like this:

 They discuss many factors in their Quantitative Assessment of Investor Behaviour (QAIB).

 The results consistently show that the average investor earns less – in many cases, much less – than mutual fund performance reports would suggest.

-- Fact: Since 1991 to the end of 2010 the S&P 500 index had increased by 9.14% annually.
+- Fact: From 1991 to the end of 2010, the S&P 500 index had increased by 9.14% annually.

-- For equity funds it was 3.27 years
+- For equity funds, it was 3.27 years.

-- For fixed income it was 3.17 years
+- For fixed-income, it was 3.17 years.

-- For asset allocation funds it was 4.29 years
+- For asset allocation funds, it was 4.29 years.

 Implicit in these numbers is the investor chasing the next new big thing.

-I have lived and advised through a long arc of history and I have witnessed many clients make emotionally based investment decisions to their financial detriment.
+I have lived and advised through a long arc of history and witnessed many clients make emotionally based investment decisions to their financial detriment.

-My job is to act as a sober second opinion and help them take a more reasoned approached to what they do, remind them of history, and that this, too, shall pass.
+My job is to act as a sober second opinion and help them take a more reasoned approach to what they do, remind them of history and that this, too, shall pass.

-I hope you focus on the more important factor in your financial success, Managing Your Own Behaviour.
+I hope you focus on the more critical factor in your financial success, managing your behaviour.